 Only last year, I popped into a Little Chef on the A30 to be greeted by a full-on adolescent “Can I take your order, sir?”
 Think ‘Krusty Burger’ for the tone of voice.
 When I asked for a coffee, the waiter breathed a sigh of relief and said: “Oh, that’s good, the chef’s feeling sick and we can’t offer any food.”

 I also remember a time when a work colleague stopped at a Little Chef on the A35 and asked for an Olympic Breakfast without a sausage.
-“Sorry, sir,” came the reply, “It’s against our company policy to serve the breakfast with a sausage, so we have to serve it to you.
+“Sorry, sir,” came the reply, “It’s against our company policy to serve the breakfast without a sausage, so we have to serve it to you.
 Just leave it on your plate.”
 Silver service, this wasn’t.

 This whimsical ode to the death of the Little Chef is encapsulated by Dominic Male in his book The Liquorice Road.
 He says: “Throughout this journey, the Little Chef had become our roadside home from home, always there to soothe our tired eyes and add substance or simply a place to unwind.